marczz/mzlinux_pages/network/netconf.md

 {{< wp "NetworkManager" >}} ( GPL) is a networking configuration daemon which try to provide a painless and automatic network setup.
 It is part of the gnome project but communicate thru dbus and has no gnome dependencies by itself.
 The gnome front-end add some more dependencies.
-In Debian you can install `gnome-network-manager` with few package dependencies if you disable all _recommended_ packages.
-Otherwise you will pull all the gnome desktop.<br /> NetworkManager by itself is a small daemon 13M/10M shared, nm-applet add 37M/30M shared _(vers 1.8.20 2019, and only ~10M added mem)_ and can fit in any systray, like the built-in systray in fluxbox, or i3.
+In Debian you can install `network-manager` with few package dependencies if you disable unused _recommended_ packages.

+NetworkManager by itself is a small daemon 13M/10M shared.

+If you want the systray *nm-applet* you have to add the package `gnome-network-manager`.
+The applet itself adds 37M/30M shared _(vers 1.8.20 2019, and only ~10M added mem)_

+Network Manager allow to manage DNS with
+{{< iref "dns#dnsmasq" "dnsmasq" >}} or
+{{ iref "dns#systemd-resolved" "Systemd-Resolved" >}}.

 -   [NetworkManager Reference Manual ](https://networkmanager.dev/docs/api/latest/index.html)